Online Quran teaching: Quran teaching and online Arabic classes

 How to Read and Learn Arabic and Quran

-The best translation of the Holy Quran may succeed to convey the exact meaning of the Quranic verses, but it definitely cannot reach the magnificent beauty of the Godly words.
-That is why learning Arabic is considered the gateway not only towards straight and deep understanding of the Holy Quran but also to realize and enjoy the eloquent, infallible, flawless, miraculous and gorgeous Quran; the words of Allah.
-To feel that unique beauty of the Holy Quran while reciting it creates a state of deep certainty that no one can ever say such miraculous words except Allah (SWT).
-Hence it establishes a strong connection between the Muslim’s heart and the Holy Quran; a connection of deep love and glorification.
+Online Quran teaching: Quran teaching and online Arabic classes The best translation of the Holy Quran may succeed to convey the exact meaning of the Quranic verses, but it definitely cannot reach the magnificent beauty of the Godly words.
+That is why learning Arabic is considered the gateway not only toward s starigh and deep understanding of the Holy Quran but also to realize and enjoy the eloquent, infallible, flawless, miraculous and gorgeous Quran; the words of Allah.
+To feel that the unique beauty of the Holy Quran while reciting it creates a state of deep certainty that no one can ever say such miraculous words except Allah (SWT).
+Hence it establishes a strong connection between the Muslim’s heart and the Holy Quran; a connection between deep love and glorification.

 Why Should Muslims Learn Arabic?